-Figure 9-Benefit versus polymer viscosity: 2 layers, free crossflow, $k_1 = 10k_2$ , $h_1 = h_2$ .
+Fig. 11-Benefit vs. polymer viscosity: two layers, free cross-flow, $k_1 = 10k_2$ , $h_1 = h_2$ .

-Some Improvement in Mobility Ratio is Better than None
+Some Improvement in Mobility Ratio Is Better Than None

 Given caveats, this argument is difficult to dispute.
-Examination of Fig. 3 reveals that decreasing the mobility ratio by a factor of 10 to 30 will substantially increase sweep efficiency even for very viscous oils.
+Examination of Figs. 3 and 4 reveals that decreasing the mobility ratio by a factor of 10-30 will substantially increase sweep efficiency even for very-viscous oils.
 However, that observation must be tempered with two other facts.
-First, a significant capital outlay must be made for water treatment and polymer preparation facilities when upgrading from water flooding to polymer flooding, regardless of the polymer concentration chosen.
-The cost of facilities for a high-polymer concentration flood are not greatly different than for a low-concentration polymer flood (Wang et al. 2011, Thomas et al. 2015).
-Second, when displacing viscous oils, low-viscosity polymer floods will experience viscous fingering and earlier polymer breakthrough than high-viscosity polymer floods.
-Consequently, low-viscosity polymer floods must deal with the problems of produced polymer earlier than high-viscosity polymer floods.
-(This statement assumes that fractures do not cause severe inter-well channeling.
+First, a significant capital outlay must be made for water-treatment and polymer-preparation facilities when upgrading from waterflooding to polymer flooding, regardless of the polymer concentration chosen.
+The costs of facilities for a high-polymer-concentration flood are not greatly different from those for a low-concentration polymer flood (Wang et al. 2011).\\ Second, when displacing viscous oils, low-viscosity polymer floods will experience viscous fingering and earlier polymer breakthrough than high-viscosity polymer floods.
+Consequently, lowviscosity polymer floods must deal with the problems of produced polymer earlier than high-viscosity polymer floods.
+(This statement assumes that fractures do not cause severe interwell channeling.
 The fracture-channeling issue will be considered shortly.)